Plan Your Career Path

 - Colorado Advanced Manufacturing Careers – discover the many career paths available in Colorado’s manufacturing industry (including logistics, quality assurance, engineering, and production), then explore hot jobs and educational options to prepare for those careers

-- College in Colorado also offers tools to think about yourself and your interests to explore a variety of career options.
+- My Colorado Journey also offers tools to think about yourself and your interests to explore a variety of career options.

 - ONet Online is another great resource for career exploration and information which provides detailed information about work activities for different careers plus salary and job opening data for Colorado and nationwide.